 Under the quantitative test, the modification is classed as substantial if the present value of the modified cash flows is at least 10% different to the present value of the remaining original cash flows.
 For the purpose of this test, when calculating the present value of the modified cash flows any fees paid or received should be included and cash flows should be discounted at the original effective interest rate.

-The Annual Improvements to IFRS Standards 2018-2020 clarify that for the purposes of the 10% test the borrower includes only fees paid or received between the borrower and the lender.
+The Annual Improvements to IFRS Standards 2018-2020 clarify that for the purposes of the 10% test the borrower includes only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other’s behalf.
 The amendments are effective for annual periods beginning on or after 1 January 2022, with early application permitted.